I feel whacked out.

 And it’s not only fatigue.
 My piles have flared up; a couple of days ago, I was in severe pain just walking home from work.
 I’m back on the bum bullets and the prescription gel.
 They’re under control now, but I’m having to be careful.

 The eczema on both ankles has also flared up.
-I’ve treated the affected areas with hydrocortisone cream, every day for two weeks.
+I’ve had to buy betnovate, a eczema cream to treat them, every day for two weeks.
 It brings the eczema under control, but not to the point where it actually vanishes.

 I went to the dentist today.
 The “nasty” area around my bottom left cavity has been giving me grief.
 The dentist says it’s the early stages of gum disease, to be treated with a high-powered mouthwash to stop it spreading and doing damage.